-Urban Design Policies:
+Urban Design

 The City's urban design policies are outlined in Section 11 of the City's OP.
 In the opinion of staff, the proposed development meets the intent of these policies, specifically: Streetscape; Safety; Universal Design; Site Design; Building Design, and Massing and Scale Design.
-To address these policies, an Urban Design Brief and Design Report, attached as Appendix 'C', was submitted and has been reviewed by City staff.
+To address these policies, an Urban Design Brief Report was submitted and has been reviewed by City staff.
 The Urban Design Brief outlines the vision and principles guiding the site design and informs the proposed zoning by-law regulations.
+An updated Urban Design Report will be required and secured through a Holding Provision.
+The subject lands are one of the primary gateways to the City and Downtown.
+Extra attention to high quality urban design that contributes positively to the public realm and streetscapes is expected for the subject lands with adequate tower separation and on-site amenity for future residents.
+Detailed design will be reviewed through the site plan design and approvals process and an updated Urban Design Report will be required prior to removal of the Holding Provision.